department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/research/introduction.md

 * More than 50% in a rural area
 * More than 50% without a degree or professional certificate

-For any research that introduces new design patterns, involves a form, or requires a good amount of interaction that goes beyond reading content, it’s also a safe bet to plan a study specific for disabled Veterans who use technology to help access the internet (assistive technology) including, but not limited to:
+For any research that introduces new design patterns, involves a form, or requires a good amount of interaction that goes beyond reading content, **we recommend starting with a study specific to disabled Veterans** who use technology to help access the internet (assistive technology) including, but not limited to:
 * Desktop screen reader like JAWS or NVDA
 * Mobile screen reader like VoiceOver or TalkBack
 * Magnification or Zoom tools like ZoomText or Fusion